karlnippoldt/karlnippoldt/_projects/realestate.md

 ---
 ## Purpose

-My project was to redesign a real estate market analysis product used by professionals in the real estate industry such as real estate agents, bankers, business analysts, and mortgage consultants.
+My project was to redesign a real estate market analysis product used by professionals in the real estate industry.
 My team is working with a leading mortgage data and analytics company through our senior capstone project class at UC Irvine.

-The current version is functional, but old, and does not provide the best-in-class experience customers expect.
+The current version of this product is functional, but old, and does not provide the best-in-class experience customers expect.
+{: .lead}

-## Results
+## Deliverables

 I created a new, modern design for this product using Figma.
+{: .lead}

 I implemented improved interfaces for existing features, added new features, including account settings and a dashboard, and created a library of components to ensure consistency throughout the interface.
 The new design was informed by the results of my team's survey and previous interviews performed by the company.
 We also created a front-end implementation of our new design using Angular.

 ## Approach